How much is your car worth?

 86.5 cubic feet

-Pressing a switch automatically lowers or raises the X7’s third row seats, to make changing between cargo and passengers easier.
+Pressing a switch automatically lowers or raises the X7’s second and third row seats, to make changing between cargo and passengers easier.
 The Ascent doesn’t offer automatic folding seats.

 The X7’s rear cargo window opens separately from the rest of the tailgate door to allow quicker loading of small packages.
 The Ascent’s rear cargo window doesn’t open.